 - It can be fun work offering a lot of variety.
 Parties might include receptions for weddings and other life events, but they also might include corporate events.
 Parties also can range from small, informal gatherings to large and elaborate events complete with entertainment.

 - Party and event planning provides an opportunity to express your creative side.
-While clients will have ideas they want you to execute, they often are looking for you to bring their concepts to life.
+While clients will have ideas they want you to execute, often, they're looking to you to bring their concepts to life.
 This is your opportunity to take the client's starting point and design what the party will look like and what kind of experience it will provide for guests.

 - Marketing will be an additional cost.
 When just starting out, you'll need to have a strong marketing plan to start building a base of clients.
 Establishing a detailed website is a must, and advertising on the vehicle you'll be using also may be beneficial.